Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 <p>This project seeks to examine Taiwan through the lens of a fundamental human need: the provision of public toilets.
 Access to public bathrooms shapes the experience of being a human in a city and should be an essential part in urban planning.
 As there haven't been an analysis about Taiwan's toilet so far, we want to explore it and make the data useful for the public and researchers.</p>

 ### Goal
-The goal of the project is three-fold:
+This project has three goals:
 - First, we want to examine the density and distribution of public toilets across Taiwan.
 We will calculate and visualize it through to index: toilets per population and toilets per area
 - Second, we aim to create *Tourist Toilet Index* - a new variable that shows the number of public toilets around tourist spots in Taipei/Taiwan.
 This can serve as an index to measure the quality of urban planning across cities/countries
 - And third, we want to make an interactive map that shows every public toilet in Taipei around the walking distance of popular tourist spots.
 This is hopefully useful for somebody in need when nature calls.
 We can only do Taipei due to technical capacity.